alf45tar/Pedalino/README.md

 - Led will start fast blinking when Pedalino is partecipating to an AppleMIDI session.
 - Reboot Pedalino to restart the procedure.

-You can reset the last know access point via menu.
+You can reset the last know access point via _Options->WiFi Reset_ menu.

 ## MIDI Network - AppleMIDI - RTP-MIDI